sasikrishna/GCP-Artifacts/installingJenkinsWithDocker/README.md

 ## Setting up jenkins with docker on compute engine instance(VM)
-- This guide can help you to install jenkins on VM using [docker-jenkins image](https://hub.docker.com/_/jenkins/) with a simple command execution.
+- This guide can help you to install jenkins on VM using [docker-jenkins image](https://hub.docker.com/_/jenkins/) with just one simple command.
 - In this tutorial we are using GCP deployment manager to create a VM and a firewall rule to allow incoming traffic to jenkins on port# 80.
 - We are using gcloud SDK to create the deployment and resource details are configured in launch-jenkins-vm.yaml file.
 - Right after creating these resources we need to install docker and run jenkins within it.